-DigitalOcean (spelled as one word; “Digital Ocean” was a 90’s-era manufacturer of wireless communications products) is a new cloud hosting provider.
+DigitalOcean (spelled as one word; “Digital Ocean” was a 90’s-era manufacturer of wireless communications products) is a leading upstart cloud hosting provider.
 Launched in 2011, DigitalOcean focuses only on developers’ needs, unlike Amazon’s AWS with its everything-to-all-people approach.
-The company currently has 9 data centers located in Amsterdam, Singapore, London, San Francisco, and New York.
-It has received significant media coverage following pop megastar Beyonce’s decision to host her album on their servers in 2013.
-They’re also known for their explosive growth and for attracting large sums of venture-capital funding.
+The company has data centers located in Amsterdam, Singapore, London, San Francisco, and New York.
+Early on, it received significant media coverage following pop megastar Beyonce’s decision to host her album on their servers in 2013.
+Over the years, DigitalOcean saw explosive growth and attracted large sums of venture-capital funding.

 DigitalOcean also prides itself on offering only high-performance machines.
 All disk drives are SSD, network speed is 1Gbps, and droplet startup time is just 55 seconds (compared to 1-3 minutes for other large cloud providers).
 Independent performance tests place DigitalOcean nodes at or near the top of performance tests, far above Amazon machines.

-Lastly, DigitalOcean offers a simple, uncomplicated setup.
-It is targeted at developers and only offers Linux machines (for now) and basic services – a virtual machine and DNS management.
-No load-balancing, analytics, configuration management, hosted databases and so on.
-DigitalOcean is a bare-bones IaaS provider for Linux developers, and they aren’t ashamed to say so.
-From a review of their services: “The services they provide are quite basic - you get VPS's in the cloud and DNS management, that's all.
+Lastly, DigitalOcean offers a simple, user friendly, uncomplicated setup.
+It is targeted at developers and only offers machines running some version of the Linux operating system (for now) and related services – a virtual machine and DNS management.
+Over time it has expanded the class of products to include amenities like load-balancing, analytics, configuration management, hosted databases and so on.
+DigitalOcean still functions true to its DNA as a bare-bones IaaS provider for Linux developers, and they aren’t ashamed to say so.
+From an early review of their services: “The services they provide are quite basic - you get VPS's in the cloud and DNS management, that's all.
 No fancy load balancing, hosted databases, hadoop clusters, etc. Compared to AWS, for example this could be seen as a disadvantage, but don't judge just yet.”

 In stark contrast to DigitalOcean is Amazon; the “Colossus of Cloud Computing.”
 Amazon is a monster truck in a lot full of Minis.
 Amazon’s AWS is the market leader by far; in fact it is estimated that Amazon has as much computing capacity as the next 11 competitors on the list combined.